Jazzsw/TDS-Matrixify-Parser/README.md

 An advanced parser to take several sheets of different formats, in addition to user inputs and generate and download a single Matrixify-readable file

+Designed and Implemented by Jazz Stocker-Witterick
+The Door Store Ltd
+July 2025

 # Functionality #